 A white box may refer to any of the following:

 1. When referring to testing, a white box, also known as a clear box or glass box, refers to a software application used to measure the internal behaviors of a currently running program.
-Developed in the early 1970's, when using the white box the user must have an understanding of the design of the program and requires a black box for a complete test.
+White box was developed in the early 1970s.
+When using the white box, the user must have an understanding of the design of the program and requires a black box for a complete test.

 2. When referring to computer hardware, white box refers to packaging that only contains the hardware, with limited or no software or documentation.
 A white box product is commonly cheaper than the standard product purchased from a retailer and is commonly only made available to an OEM or a bulk purchaser.

 3. A white box computer is a generic PC that is only using of off the shelf computer components.
 Instead of an OEM computer that may have proprietary hardware.